Skip to content

 sudo apt-get install bleemeo-agent glouton

-If the above command does not upgrade your Agent, it may be due to Bleemeo repository being disable.
-This may happen after upgrading your distribution (for example upgrade from Ubuntu 16.04 to Ubuntu 18.04).
+If the above command does not upgrade your agent, it may be due to the Bleemeo repository being disabled.
+This may happen after upgrading your distribution (for example, upgrading from Ubuntu 16.04 to Ubuntu 18.04).

-If that happen, re-enable the repository by either:
+If that happens, re-enable the repository by either:

 • Re-running the wget -qO- "https://get.bleemeo.com?accountId=<YOUR ACCOUNT_ID>&registrationKey=<YOUR_REGISTRATION_KEY>" | sh